saitoha/libsixel/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Thanks

+This software derives from the following implementations.

+### sixel 2014-3-2

-tosixel.c and fromsixel.c are derived from "sixel" original version (2014-3-2) http://nanno.dip.jp/softlib/man/rlogin/sixel.tar.gz
+tosixel.c and fromsixel.c are derived from "sixel" original version (2014-3-2)

+http://nanno.dip.jp/softlib/man/rlogin/sixel.tar.gz

 It is written by kmiya@culti.